Suhruth-S-Kashyap/Low-Power-and-Automated-BIST-Built-In-Self-Test-Architecture/README.md

 # Low-Power-and-Automated-BIST-Built-In-Self-Test-Architecture
-This project presents the design and implementation of a “low-power Built-In Self-Test (BIST) architecture” using Cadence Virtuoso.
+This project presents the design and VLSI implementation of a “low-power Built-In Self-Test (BIST) architecture” using Cadence Virtuoso.
 The main focus is on optimizing power consumption and automation.

 ## Introduction
 Built-In Self-Test (BIST) is a design technique that enables a system or circuit to automatically perform diagnostic tests on itself.
 Instead of relying on external testing tools or human intervention, a BIST enabled system generates its own test patterns, runs tests, and evaluates the results internally.
 This not only reduces the cost and time required for testing but also improves the reliability of the device by enabling continuous self-checks throughout its operational life.

 By combining power gating with optimized test patterns and testing, we can ensure that only the parts of the circuit that are actively involved in the test are powered on, while the idle parts are powered off or put into a low-power state.
 This significantly reduces power consumption during testing without compromising the accuracy of the test.
-Also, the test patterns are generated only in testing mode i.e., automated testing of the circuit that generates test patterns only when a fault is detected. o Power Gating: Think of this as turning off lights in a room you’re not using.
+Also, the test patterns are generated only in testing mode i.e., automated testing of the circuit that generates test patterns only when a fault is detected.

+o Power Gating: Think of this as turning off lights in a room you’re not using.
 In BIST, power gating involves shutting off power to parts of the system that aren’t actively being tested.
-Fine Grain Power Gating (FGPG) is the process of adding a sleep transistor to every cell that is to be turned off. o Automated Testing: Automated testing of the circuit that generates test patterns only when a fault is detected.
+Fine Grain Power Gating (FGPG) is the process of adding a sleep transistor to every cell that is to be turned off.

+o Automated Testing: Automated testing of the circuit that generates test patterns only when a fault is detected.

 ## BIST Architecture